Overview

 Configure X-Authenticated-User header (Recommended)

 Netskope supports inserting the X-Authenticated-User (XAU) header into proxy requests, which passes the end user's username to SurePath AI.
 This header is required for organizations using SurePath AI Discovery mode.
 For non-Discovery organizations, the XAU header is optional but recommended because it eliminates the need for users to authenticate when accessing public GenAI services governed by SurePath AI.
-When the XAU header is present and SurePath AI recognizes the traffic as coming from a trusted Netskope connector, the user's identity is automatically associated with the traffic without requiring an additional authentication prompt.
+When the XAU header is present and SurePath AI recognizes the traffic as coming from a trusted Netskope connector (configured as a Network Ingress Connector in the SurePath AI admin), the user's identity is automatically associated with the traffic without requiring an additional authentication prompt.
 This creates a fully transparent experience for end users.

 Save the settings